The Software Selection Process (One-Month Timeline)

 Capture Feature and System Requirements

-Identifying keys processes creates a framework for fleshing out key feature requirements.
-In other words, it’ll make it much easier to make sure you aren’t overlooking necessary features.
-Users again should play a significant role in this part of the software purchasing process.
+Identifying key processes creates a framework for fleshing out key feature requirements.
+In other words, it’ll make it much easier to ensure that necessary features aren’t overlooked.
+Again, users should play a significant role in this part of the software purchasing process.

 For example, a sales manager who spends hours every day interacting with the CRM software will best understand the current system’s strengths and weaknesses.
 The more detailed information he can provide, the better.
 The project manager can assist by encouraging this user advocate to brainstorm feature requirements through the use of Q&A’s, mind-mapping, or other time-tested idea generation exercises.